L-Carnosine – Product Information

 Carnosine could act as an acid buffer and assist in muscle vitality alongside maintaining proper function.
 [R]

 Carnosine concentrations in the muscles are reduced when it is high.
 Carnosine improves muscle elasticity and delays or prevents muscle fatigue, by protecting against lactic acid buildup.
 [R]

 Muscle carnosine loading improves high-intensity exercise performance in both untrained and trained individuals.
 Although carnosine is not involved in the classic adenosine triphosphate-generating metabolic pathways, this suggests that the dipeptide plays an important role in contracting muscle cell homeostasis, particularly during high rates of anaerobic energy delivery.
 [R]

 However, more studies are needed to verify this effect of carnosine.

 Carnosine dietary supplements could potentially be therapeutic in Alzheimer’s and Parkinson’s disease.
 Based on a certain study, carnosine treatment (1.5g/d -alanine) improved a number of neurological symptoms in these neurological disorders.
 [R]

 Nevertheless, carnosine is not a recommended treatment for Alzheimer’s disease.

 Carnosine is an excellent antioxidant.
-It can significantly reduce the cellular damage caused by highly reactive oxygen free radicals produced by the uncontrolled oxidation of lipids and sugar that can occur in metabolic syndrome and diabetes.
+Research shows it can significantly reduce the cellular damage caused by highly reactive oxygen free radicals produced by the uncontrolled oxidation of lipids and sugar, which can occur in metabolic syndrome and diabetes.
 [R]

 Carnosine may be especially beneficial to diabetics because it can protect against protein glycation damage.
 This process, which occurs when the body has too much sugar, is a major contributor to diabetes-related complications such as kidney and nerve damage.
 [R]